-Nowadays, many forms of business organization are present.
+Nowadays, many forms of business organisation are present.
 Sole Proprietorship is one of the oldest and easiest form, which is still prevalent in the world.
 In this type of business, only one person manages and controls the business.
 But due to some drawbacks in this form of business, it gave birth to Partnership, where the number of owners has been increased to 2 or more.
 Here, the partners share the profits and losses, in the agreed ratio.

 Content: Sole Proprietorship Vs Partnership